textileio/community/docs/a-tour-of-textile.md

 #### View a config value

 We can view the entire config or a specific value behind any JSON key.
-Try viewing the "Addresses" config.
+Try viewing the "Addresses" config:

 ```tab="cmd"
 textile config "Addresses"